 Despite the Islands being thousands of kilometres apart they have one very common aspect; they are home to incredible populations of seabirds, seals and plant life which is often unique to the Island or group of Islands.

-Macquarie Island is Australia’s only sub-Antarctic Island, despite being closer to New Zealand it was claimed for Australia in 1810 and named after the then NSW Governor Lachlan Macquarie, it was later transferred to the Colony of Tasmania.
-Fortunately for Australia a request to transfer the island to New Zealand in 1890 was declined or we’d have lost this amazing Island.
-All that said Australia and New Zealand worked closely on a pest eradication programme that successfully rid the island of rabbit and rodents.
+Macquarie Island is Australia’s only sub-Antarctic Island, despite being closer to New Zealand.
+It was claimed for Australia in 1810 and named after the NSW Governor Lachlan Macquarie, then was later transferred to the Colony of Tasmania.
+Fortunately for Australia, a request to transfer the island to New Zealand in 1890 was declined or we’d have lost this amazing Island.
+All that said, Australia and New Zealand worked closely on a pest eradication programme that successfully rid the island of rabbit and rodents.

 In some ways Macquarie Island is like the Sub-Antarctic Island of South Georgia; being home to millions of birds, fur and elephant seals.
 Several species are shared, like the wandering albatross and king penguins.
-Others are endemic to this small island; Royal penguins and Macquarie shags.
+Others are endemic to this small island such as Royal penguins and Macquarie shags.

-King, gentoo, rockhopper and Royal Penguins (which are only found here).
-There are several species of petrel, shearwater and prions also nesting on the island; several of which have only recently returned to the island as a result of the pest eradication programme.
+King, gentoo, rockhopper and Royal Penguins can all be found on Macquarie Island.
+There are several species of petrel, shearwater and prions also nesting on the island, several of which have only recently returned to the island as a result of the pest eradication programme.

 Rabbits were introduced to the island as a food source in the 1870’s – not long after rats and mice also colonised the island.
-In 2000 the feral cats that had also made home on the island were eradicated, the unintended consequence was that rabbit and rodent numbers increased significantly.
-The resulting damage caused to the vegetation led to land-slips and rats preyed on the eggs and chicks of many burrowing bird species.
-Finally after considerable lobbying in 2007 it was agreed to fund ($24.6 million) the eradication of rabbits and rodents, in 2010 the programme started, in late 2011 it was announced that the island was free of rabbit s and rodents.
+In 2000, the feral cats that had also made the island home were eradicated, but this resulted in the rabbit and rodent numbers increasing significantly.
+The damage caused to the vegetation because of this led to land-slips, and rats preyed on the eggs and chicks of many burrowing bird species.
+After extensive lobbying, in 2010, the Australian government agreed to fund a $24.6 million eradication programme of the rabbits and rodents.
+By late 2011, it was announced that the island was free of rabbits and rodents.

-The seal industry, just like on South Georgia, almost wiped out the seal populations found here – with over 200,000 seals being taken.
-Slowly seal numbers have increased several hundred Antarctic Fur, Sub-Antarctic Fur and Long-nosed seals can bee seen Occasionally Hooker’s Sea Lion will be observed on Macquarie; they breed on the Auckland Island group, heading to Macquarie to feed in the rich waters that surround the island.
+The seal industry, just like on South Georgia, almost wiped out the seal populations here – with over 200,000 seals being taken.
+Slowly, seal numbers have increased, and now several hundred Antarctic Fur, Sub-Antarctic Fur and Long-nosed seals can bee seen here.
+Occasionally Hooker’s Sea Lion will also be observed on Macquarie.
+They breed on the Auckland Island group but head to Macquarie to feed in the rich waters that surround the island.

 Introduced land mammals were never established on the Snares, making it one of the most untouched and pristine areas in New Zealand.
 The Sooty Shearwater is the most populous bird on the Snares with over 2 million birds breeding here.